Gianni Bulgari: Early life

+Gianni Bulgari is the second son of Giorgio Bulgari and grandson of Sotirio Bulgari, the founder of the luxury brand Bulgari.He has one sister, Lia, born in 1933, and two brothers Paolo born in 1937 and Nicola in 1941.
+His nephew is Francesco Trapani.

-Gianni Bulgari, eldest son of Giorgio Bulgari (1890 – 1966) and grandson of Sotirio, the founder of Bulgari, was born and grew up in Rome where he studied at "La Sapienza" University, Philosophy and Law, graduating in law in 1960.
+He was born and grew up in Rome where he studied at "La Sapienza" University, Philosophy and Law, graduating in Law in 1960.

 Career

 Bulgari

 After his father's death in 1966, Gianni Bulgari led the family business as co-chief executive with his cousin Marina.
 As chairman and CEO of Bulgari in the early 70s, Gianni Bulgari initiated the internationalization of the company by opening shops in New York, Geneva, Monte Carlo and Paris.

 In March 1975, Gianni Bulgari made international news when he was abducted and then released a month later in exchange of a ransom of $2 million.

 In the late 70s, Gianni Bulgari led a complete overhaul of the company, establishing a new watch business and focusing on product design.
 Being both CEO and Art Director, Gianni Bulgari emphasized the creative mission of the company pursuing products "rare by design rather than price".

 In 1987 following disagreements with his two brothers, Gianni Bulgari sold his stake in the company to them.